Freelancer-Sirius-Revival/FLSR/Freelancer/EXE/flhook_plugins/missions/README.md

 The keyword `Stranger` is used to refer explicitely to all players not having a label assigned in this mission.
 It can be used in combination with action’s `Activator` to assign players to the mission.

 - `Cnd_BaseEnter` Only players.
-Landing or logging in to bases. `Activator` will be the landed player.
+Landing or logging in to a base. `Activator` will be the landed player.
     1. `STRING|Stranger` The players to await fully landing on a base.
-    1. `[STRING] :any` The base nickname the player lands on.
+    1. `[STRING]` Multiple subsequent entries possible.
+The base nickname the player landed on.
+If none is given, any base will count.

 - `Cnd_Cloaked` Checks whether the object is cloaked or not (>90% invisibility progress). `Activator` will be the cloaked/uncloaked object.
     1. `STRING|Stranger` Object by name or label to watch cloaking state of.